+If there are no tenant-based vouchers available, the participant will be placed on the Housing Choice Voucher List and the Public Housing Waitlist.
 Emergency transfers will not take priority over waiting list admissions for these programs.
-At your request, the PHA will refer you to organizations that may be able to further assist you.
+At your request, SHA will refer you to organizations that may be able to further assist you.